Akshaya0512/cancer-computational-pipeline/README.md.txt

-# Cancer Computational Pipeline
+## About This Project

-This repository contains a minimal Python-based pipeline for exploratory computational analysis related to cancer research.
+This repository is a starter computational pipeline for cancer research data analysis.

-## Structure

-- `src/` — Core Python modules for data loading, preprocessing, analysis, and visualization.
-- `notebooks/` — Jupyter notebooks for exploratory data analysis.
-- `requirements.txt` — Python dependencies.

-## Goals

-- Learn computational methods for analyzing cancer-related datasets.
-- Provide a foundation for future machine learning and AI projects in biomedical research.
-- Prepare for summer research opportunities and long-term MD/PhD goals.

-## Future Work
+It includes modules for:

-- Add real cancer datasets and preprocessing pipelines.
+- Loading datasets (`data_loader.py`)
+- Preprocessing and cleaning data (`preprocessing.py`)
-- Implement analysis and visualization functions.
+- Performing basic statistical analysis (`analysis.py`)
-- Extend to machine learning models for prediction or classification tasks.
+- Visualizing data (`visualize.py`)
+- Placeholder Jupyter notebooks (`notebooks/`) for experiments

+**Purpose:**
+The repo is designed to demonstrate my ability to organize Python code for biomedical data analysis.
+It is research-ready and structured to support future work on real datasets or machine learning projects.